wendyrvllr/Dicom-To-CNN/README.md

 - Conversion  :
   - Dicom to Nifti
   - Mask to RTSS and DICOMSeg
-  - RTSS / DICOMSeg to mask
+  - RTSS to mask
 - PET/CT
   - Conversion Bqml/Counts to SUV and SUL
   - Fusion

+TODO : DicomSeg To mask

 #Maintainer  : Salim Kanoun
 #Contributors : Thomas Trouillard, Wendy Revailler